-The Democrat defeated Republican state Rep. Knute Buehler, a surgeon and legislator from Bend, in a race that was decided quickly after balloting ended Tuesday night.
+The Democrat defeated Republican Knute Buehler, a surgeon and state legislator from Bend, in a race that was decided quickly after balloting ended Tuesday night.

 Victory secured Brown her second term as Oregon's governor.
 She succeeded to the job in 2015 after the resignation of former Gov. John Kitzhaber.
 Brown, 58, then won a special election in 2016.

 Brown appeared ready to get started on her next term during her victory speech.
-She said as much as she was flanked by two dozen schoolchildren and her husband.
+She said as much as she was flanked by two dozen schoolchildren and her husband, Dan Little.